Should the Anglican Church reconsider its demolition of the Christ Church Cathedral?

 Belton hoped the Anglican Church would seriously consider the proposal.

-"I hope they will be encouraged and emboldened by this report to work through the retention option."
+"I hope they will be encouraged and emboldened by this report to work through the retention option," he said.

 Anglican Church spokeswoman Fiona Summerfield had her phone switched off this morning, with a message saying she usually worked between 1pm and 5pm.

-Prime Minister John Key told TV3's Firstline programme this morning that although the Government thought the cathedral was a "great building", their advice was that the building was unsafe and needed to be demolished.
+Prime Minister John Key told TV3's Firstline programme today that although the Government thought the cathedral was a "great building", its advice was that the building was unsafe and needed to be demolished.

-"Effectively what the Government has said is that on the best engineering advice we've got, the Anglican Church probably have no option but to demolish the church and the cathedral.
+"Effectively, what the Government has said is that on the best engineering advice we've got, the Anglican Church probably have no option but to demolish the cathedral.
 So what we are doing is making sure that deconstruction is done in such a way that we preserve as much material as we can."

 Anderton did not expect ratepayers or taxpayers to fund the restoration.

-Overseas donors were keen to offer financial support, but not for ''any old building'', he said.
+Overseas donors were keen to offer financial support, but not for ''any old building''.

-''They want this building restored and if it is, they're going to front up with some hard cash.''
+''They want this building restored, and if it is they're going to front up with some hard cash,'' he said.

-Structural engineers Adam Thornton, Robert Davey and Stefano Pampanin were commissioned to provide an independent review after it was decided the cathedral should be demolished down about 2 to 3 metres high.
+Structural engineers Adam Thornton, Robert Davey and Stefano Pampanin were commissioned to provide an independent review after it was decided the cathedral should be demolished to about two to three metres high.

 "In simple terms, the process would follow underground mining or tunnelling methodology whereby a shaft is shored and strengthened as progress is made ... and workers do not have to venture beyond an already constructed safe haven," the report said.

-Last night, an Anglican diocese spokeswoman said the cathedral project team was not available to provide comment on the contents of the report.
+Last night, an Anglican diocese spokeswoman said the cathedral project team was not available to comment on the report.

 Anderton yesterday told The Press the report contradicted views the cathedral could not be safely restored.